 A student in Classics may minor in Greek or Latin or in Classical Archaeology and Ancient History.

-Majors in the Department of Classics have studied abroad in the following programs in recent years: IES Liberal Arts & Business, Barcelona; IFSA Butler, Royal Holloway, University of London; College Year in Athens; Intercollegiate Center for Classical Studies in Rome; Sarah Lawrence College, Florence; Advanced Studies in England, Bath; DIS, Psychology & Child Development, Copenhagen; American University in Cairo; Arcadia University in Greece; Poggio Colla Archaeological Field School, Tuscany, Italy; departmental summer programs in Italy and Greece.
-See the International Programs section of the “Catalog” for further information.
+Majors in the Department of Classics have studied abroad in the following programs in recent years: American School of Classical Studies at Athens (Summer Program); College Year in Athens; Intercollegiate Center for Classical Studies in Rome; Advanced Studies in England, Bath; Arcadia University in Greece; Poggio Colla Archaeological Field School, Tuscany, Italy; departmental summer programs in Italy and Greece.
+See the International Programs section of the Catalog for further information.